The best way to deal with impatience is to not become impatient in the first place. A a good way to do that is to become easygoing.

 (i) Label your emotion and be specific.
 That will help alleviate the turmoil.

-(ii) Remind yourself that it’s you making yourself distressed, not the theft.
+(ii) Remind yourself that it is you who is making yourself distressed, not the theft.

 (iii) How will you feel about this a year from now?